V4Fire/Client/src/components/form/b-button/README.md

 #### [attrsProp]

-Initial additional attributes are provided to an "internal" (native) button tag.
+Additional attributes that are provided to the native button.

 ```
 < b-button :attrs = {'aria-label': 'Open contacts'}